ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/storage/customizing-raven-data-files-locations.markdown

 {NOTE: }
 __Example - Moving Indexes__

-If you want to store the data of all indexes of the _Northwind_ database in the custom location, you can use the following command to to point the `Indexes` directory to a new location:
+To store the data of all indexes of the _Northwind_ database in the custom location, you can use the following command to to point the `Indexes` directory to a new location:

 {CODE-BLOCK: powershell}